SimonCarlson/thesis/notes/logbook.md

+17/4-19:
+Spoke to Marco about hardware setup, will need a second board to act as border router due to differences in physical protocol

+Shahid gave me two boards to experiment with.
+One for a router, one for a client.
+Trying to understand the flashing process and ran into problems with code size exceeding the RAM for the client (server should run natively).
+Changed the project configuration in order to reduce the size (various network parameters were lowered).
+Unsure how a buffer for a large file will work out..
+Maybe it won't

 16/4-19:
 Something wrong in the COSE encryption, only first 71 bytes are encrypted.
 Ciphertext length gets at some point truncated to a uint8_t but I've yet to find a fix.
 Mailed Martin.